yukikitayama/machine-learning/note/linear_algebra.md

   variable.
 - Extracting diagonal elements of a matrix is different from `diagonalizing a matrix`
   - `Diagonalizing a matrix` is a matrix decomposition from eigen decomposition.
+- Standard multiplication of diagonal matrix with itself and Hadamard multiplication of diagonal matrix with itself produce the same result, and the result is also diagonal matrix.

 ## Trace